rami3l/rami3l.github.io/content/posts/lean-termination.md

 {{< emgithub owner=leanprover repo=lean4 branch="a62d2fd" file="src/Init/WFTactics.lean#L17-L20" >}}

-For the sake of the demo, let's write a similar proof by hand, but this time with another `wf` instance, `instWellFoundedRelation`:
+For the sake of the demo, let's write a similar proof by hand, but this time with another instance, `instWellFoundedRelation : WellFounded ℕ`:

 {{< emgithub owner=leanprover repo=lean4 branch="a62d2fd" file="src/Init/WF.lean#L193-L194" >}}